o-ran-sc/nonrtric/test/common/README.md

 `testsuite_common.sh` \
 Common functions for running two or more auto test scripts as a suite.

+`api_curl.sh` \
+A common curl based function for the agent and ecs apis.

 `agent_api_functions.sh` \
 Contains functions for adapting towards the Policy Agent API, also via dmaap (using a message-router stub interface)

+`ecs_api_functions.sh` \
+Contains functions for adapting towards the ECS API

 `controller_api_functions.sh` \
 Contains functions for adaping towards the A1-controller API.

 `ricsimulator_api_functions.sh` \
 Contains functions for adapting towards the RIC (A1) simulator admin API.

+`prodstub_api_functions.sh` \
+Contains functions for adapting towards the Producer stub interface - simulates a producer.

 `compare_json.py` \
 A python script to compare two json obects for equality.
 Note that the comparsion always sort json-arrays before comparing (that is, it does not care about the order of items within the array).
 In addition, the target json object may specify individual parameter values where equality is 'dont care'.